-Moreover, cleaning your dog’s collar regularly is necessary to ensure your dog doesn’t have a stink following it around everywhere it goes.
-More importantly, leaving dirt or water on it for prolonged periods of time can create the perfect environment for bacteria.
+Moreover, cleaning your dog’s collar regularly is necessary to ensure your dog doesn’t have a stink following it around everywhere it goes—and more importantly, leaving dirt or water on it for prolonged periods of time can create the perfect environment for bacteria.

-Here are some frequently asked questions about cleaning dog collars:
+Here are some frequently asked questions about washing and cleaning dog collars, leashes, and harnesses:

-Can I wash my dog collar in the washing machine?
-Can you put a dog harness in the washing machine?
+Can you put a dog collar in the washing machine?
+Can you wash a dog harness in the washing machine?
+What about dog leashes?

 That’s probably a question you’ve asked yourself at least once before.
 Not all materials fare well in a washing machine.
 Some can fall apart or become damaged if you don’t use the proper settings.
 The best option is to wash it by hand.
 However, if you have a busy schedule like most of us, taking 20 minutes out of your day to do it just isn’t feasible.
 Using the washing machine works just fine as long as you use cold water and the gentle setting.
 If possible, use a garment bag so it stays protected from being bounced around wildly in the machine.

 What’s the best way to clean a nylon dog collar?
 Can you machine wash nylon dog collars?